Angela-Jeyachandran/leftover_recipe_finder/docs/README.md

 - **Recipes do not load**
   - Ensure the backend server is running on port 5001
   - Check that your `.env` file contains a valid API key
+  - Make sure all of the dependencies are installed

 - **API request errors**
   - Spoonacular API rate limits may temporarily block requests